T1taniumF0rge-Industries-Inc/Software/PySoft/Large Projects/SQLite Password Manager/README.md

 >
 > The `cryptography` module is the one to install, as the other 3 should be installed by default if your Python version is over 3.10.** unless your interpreter didn't install correctly ***or*** if you installed your interpreter without administrator privileges.

+Otherwise, you just need a standard Python 3.8 or newer interpreter with the option to import local python files as modules enabled.

 ## Download: